 If the nonprofit does not write detailed bylaws addressing procedural rules, default state law fills in.
-The Revise the Model Nonprofit Corporation Act (2008 RMNCA) sets forth a model that many states follow.
+The 1988 Revised Model Nonprofit Corporation Act (RMNCA) sets forth a model that many states follow.
 Among other topics, these default rules address where board meetings may take place, whether directors may participate in meetings remotely, methods for taking board action without meeting, notice requirements, and quorum and voting requirements.

 It’s important for markets to think proactively about leadership changes before they happen.
 Keeping files organized and in one place can help create an easy, go-to spot for finding answers about the market and for ensuring continuity during transitions.
 Learn more about how you can prepare for smooth transitions in Recordkeeping.

 Nonprofit corporations are required to have two groups of governing people: directors and officers.
 Directors are the group of individuals responsible for the management of the activities and affairs of the nonprofit corporation.
 Most nonprofits refer to this group as their board of directors, their board members, or simply their board.